microsoft/react-native-windows-samples/docs/IReactModuleBuilder-api-windows.md

 ### AddInitializer
 void **`AddInitializer`**([`InitializerDelegate`](InitializerDelegate) initializer)

-Adds an initializer method called on the native module initialization.<br/>It provides the native module with the [`IReactContext`](IReactContext) for the running ReactNative instance.
-See [`InitializerDelegate`](InitializerDelegate).<br/>There can be multiple initializer methods which are called in the order they were registered.
+Adds an initializer method called on the native module initialization.
+It provides the native module with the [`IReactContext`](IReactContext) for the running ReactNative instance.
+See [`InitializerDelegate`](InitializerDelegate).
+There can be multiple initializer methods which are called in the order they were registered.